unahouExosite/docs/murano/get-started/solutions/exampleapp/README.md

 You now have a responsive web app communicating with the connected product!

-# STEP 2: TRY OU TTHE EXAMPLE APP
+# STEP 2: TRY OUT THE EXAMPLE APP

 Sign up for an account on your new example app.